Frank Gardiner, the King of the Road

 Frank Gardiner, the King of the Road is a 1911 Australian film about the bushranger Frank Gardiner, played by John Gavin, who also directed.
+It was the fourth consecutive bushranger biopic Gavin made, following movies about Captain Thunderbolt, Captain Moonlite and Ben Hall.

 It is considered a lost film.

 Plot

 The movie consists of 25 scenes.
 Frank Gardiner, real name Frank Christie (John Gavin), is a Goulburn boy accused of theft by his father, and ordered to quit.
-He meets his future wife and starts bushranging.
+He meets his future wife Annie Brown and starts bushranging.
 His sweetheart's father throws her into the sea but Gardiner saves her.
-After several adventures he winds up in gaol, where he has been sentenced to serve 32 years' hard labor.
-After 10 years, however, he is released and he moves to America.